Hotel Habana Riviera

-The Hotel Habana Riviera by Iberostar, originally known as the Havana Riviera, is a historic resort hotel located on the Malecón waterfront boulevard in the Vedado district of Havana, Cuba.
-The hotel, which is managed by the Spanish Iberostar chain, was built in 1957 and still maintains its original 1950s style.
+The Hotel Habana Riviera, originally known as the Havana Riviera, is a historic resort hotel located on the Malecón waterfront boulevard in the Vedado district of Havana, Cuba.
+The hotel was built in 1957 and still maintains its original 1950s style.
 It has 21 floors containing 352 rooms, all of which feature views of the water and the Vedado neighborhood.